Gabter/FK/README.md

 # FK - A Flying Kopter

-In this Project we will Communicating between ROS Kinetic and ROS Indigo
+In this Project we will be communicating between ROS Kinetic and ROS Indigo

 # Authers
 Koshish Koirala